appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/appium-server.md

 ### Prerequisites

 There are no prerequisites required before using the **Appium Server** step.
-You can place it anywhere within your pipeline according to your workflow needs.

 ### Input Variables